Graduate Courses & Programs

 Why Pursue a Graduate Program in Education

 Education is undergoing a rapid and substantial transformation.
-Recent events have caused major shifts in the way students learn (and want to learn).
+Recent events have led to major shifts in how students learn (and want to learn).
 Further, in the face of ongoing global crises educators must find ways to instill the confidence required to propel future changemakers.

 Pursuing graduate courses in Education can enrich your practice in several ways.